Don't You Remember chords

 This may sound a little confusing, but if you listen and count the beats during the chorus leading up to and during the event, you will know what I mean.
 This is a form of off-beat syncopation where the note is played slightly before the beat.
 The effect is dramatic and works well in this song.

 • This live version of the song starts in the key of D. The original recorded version starts in the key of E♭ which some of you may find a little difficult to play.
-If you prefer the record version and don't want to play in E♭, simply put a Capo on the first fret and play in the key of D.
+If you prefer the record version and don't want to play in E♭, simply put a Capo on the first fret and play in the key of D Major.

 • Hope you enjoy the song.
 From a musicians point of view, it has everything.